mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 # YAMTL

-Yet Another Model Transformation Language (YAMTL) is an expressive model-to-model transformation language that is offered as an internal domain-specific language (DSL) of Java/Xtend.
-YAMTL was found to be the fastest incremental model transformation tool, in general, for dealing with complex transformations between AADL models according to an independent industrial case study.
+Yet Another Model Transformation Language (YAMTL) is an expressive model-to-model transformation language that is offered as an internal domain-specific language (DSL) of JVM languages, including Java, Xtend, Groovy and Kotlin.

 YAMTL is available as an IDE-agnostic Java dependency that augments the Java ecosystem with model analysis and model transformation capabilities that are not yet available in the latest version of Java.
 YAMTL transformations can be developed, debugged, and analyzed using the preferred Java IDE of choice and they can build upon existing Java dependencies to automate complex tasks.
 YAMTL operates on models defined with the Eclipse Modeling Framework.

+YAMTL was found to be the fastest incremental model transformation tool, in general, for dealing with complex transformations between AADL models according to an independent industrial case study.

-## Workspace Configuration
+## Getting Started

+### What you will do
+Create and set up a YAMTL project (without models and metamodels) that is ready for model transformations in an IDE of your choice.

+### What you need

+* An IDE (e.g. Eclipse, VSCode or IntelliJ)
+* Java 17 or later (Minimum requirement)
+* Gradle 8.0+ (Minimum requirement)
+* Groovy plugin installed in your IDE (see [Workspace Configuration](#workspace-configuration) to install it)

+### Choosing an IDE

-To use YAMTL appropriately, the IDE must be properly configured.
+To use YAMTL appropriately, an IDE must be properly configured.
 Let's check out the required configurations for some of the most popular IDEs: Eclipse, IntelliJ, and VSCode.

-### Eclipse
+#### Eclipse

 Open Eclipse IDE and head over to ```Help → Eclipse Marketplace```.
 Enter "Groovy" and install ``Groovy Development Tools 5.0.0.RELEASE`` to be able to run Groovy scripts.